-- 2.1 We believe that Poulton Lancelyn Primary School should provide a caring, positive, safe and stimulating environment that promotes the social, physical, spiritual and moral development of the individual child; enabling all children to thrive whilst promoting a Rights Respecting philosophy and within the Multi-Academy Trust Vision and CARE Values. - 2.2 We recognise the importance of providing an environment within our school that will help children feel safe and respected.
+- 2.1 We believe that this school should provide a caring, positive, safe and stimulating environment that promotes the social, physical, spiritual and moral development of the individual child; enabling all children to thrive thrive whilst promoting a Rights Respecting philosophy and within the Multi-Academy Trust Vision and CARE Values. - 2.2 We recognise the importance of providing an environment within our school that will help children feel safe and respected.
 We recognise the importance of enabling children to talk openly and to feel confident that they will be listened to through our P4C and PSHE programmes and though establishing a culture of mutual respect where working relationships are highly valued and promoted.
 We promote Pastoral support through small groups and 1-1 sessions with our Pastoral TA.
-We recognise that both mental and physical health are relevant to safeguarding and the welfare of children - 2.3 We recognise that all adults within the school, including permanent, supply staff, temporary staff, volunteers, parents and governors, have a full and active part to play in protecting our pupils from harm. - 2.4 We will work with parents to build a solid understanding of the school's responsibilities to ensure the welfare of all children, including the need for referrals to other agencies in some situations.
+We recognise that both mental and physical health are relevant to safeguarding and the welfare of children.
+We recognise that both mental and physical health are relevant to safeguarding and the welfare of children. - 2.3 We recognise that all adults within the school, including permanent, supply staff, temporary staff, volunteers, parents and governors, have a full and active part to play in protecting our pupils from harm.

+2.4 We will work pro-actively with parents to build a solid understanding of the school's responsibilities to ensure the welfare of all children, including the need for referrals to other agencies in some situations.